 Calxa references each MYOB account on a key rather than the account number or name.
 This means you can safely renumber or rename accounts in MYOB and Calxa will still recognise it as the same account.
 Deleting an account in MYOB also deletes this account in Calxa and any associated budgets, actuals or settings.

 During the initial import Calxa will setup account opening balances as obtained from the opening balances in MYOB.
 Future organisation updates will not affect these balances so changes made to opening balances in MYOB will not be reflected in Calxa.
 For this reason you should not adjust opening balances in MYOB.
 Additionally it is not a good idea to merge balance sheet accounts as the opening balances will not be updated on the merged account.

 Business units are the broader term in Calxa representing both Categories and Jobs.
 Although the Calxa terminology is configurable, Calxa Departments represent MYOB Categories and Calxa Projects represent MYOB Jobs.

 Calxa references each MYOB Category or Job on a key rather than the number or name.
 This means you can safely renumber or rename Categories or Jobs in MYOB and Calxa will recognise them as the same Category or Job.
 Deleting a Category or Job in MYOB also deletes the Category or Job in Calxa along with any associated budgets.

 On the initial import Calxa will give you the option to import budgets.
-You may also choose to import budgets at any time from your MYOB data.
-During these budget imports Calxa will import and update the Organisation budget for the Current Year and Next Year.
+During the budget import Calxa will import and update the Organisation budget for the Current Year and Next Year.
 Since monthly Business Unit budgets cannot be saved in MYOB, Calxa will assume Business Unit budgets are an annual value for the current financial year and the budget value will be split equally across the 12 months.
 Budgets cannot be updated from Calxa back to MYOB.